Political Advantages to Commuting Ross Ulbricht’s Sentence

 of a growing number of conservatives and Republicans

-Ross’s case is a clear demonstration of government and judicial overreach, prosecutorial abuse, and constitutional violations.
-Many conservatives and conservative organizations recognize that it is not only an injustice to Ross, but a dangerous precedent for all Americans.
+Ross’s case is a clear demonstration of prosecutorial abuse, judicial overreach, and constitutional violations.
+Many conservatives and conservative organizations recognize that it is not only an injustice to Ross, but a dangerous abuse of power.

-Ross’s clemency has the support of many conservatives and Republicans.
-These include Republican State Senator Eric Brakey, Former Republican Senatorial candidate Joe Miller, Assistant Secretary of Housing (under President George H.W.
+Ross’s clemency has the support of numerous conservatives and Republicans.
+These include Republican Congressman Steve King, former Republican Senatorial candidate Eric Brakey, former Republican Senatorial candidate Joe Miller, Assistant Secretary of Housing (under President George H.W.
 Bush) Catherine Austin Fitts, American Conservative Union Foundation, Competitive Enterprise Institute, Conservative Legal Defense and Education Fund, Foundation for Economic Education and Gun Owners of America.

 Ross Ulbricht’s case shines a light

 Silk Road prohibited the sale of anything that used force, was involuntary or harmed a third party.
 However, it did allow consenting individuals to buy and sell drugs, most commonly small amounts of marijuana.
 A commutation by President Trump would signal that he recognizes the cultural shift away from the drug war toward rehabilitation and would politically seize the drug war policy issue away from the Democrats, who were responsible for Ross’s sentence both within the justice system and in the media, where an avalanche of fake news and outright lies smeared Ross in the court of public opinion.